strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 published: false
 ---

-March was a very productive month as we landed an outstanding number of code contributions: 63 PRs merged in total, and 10 out of them are from the community.
+We landed an outstanding number of code contributions in March, making for a very productive month!
+We merged 63 PRs in total, and 10 out of them are from the community.
+Cheers!

 The team was able to make good progress of the epics we are focusing on, like LB3 to LB4 migration, adding `@loopback/context` features, JavaScript experience, the authentication system, and describing model properties to be more flexible.
 Read more to see the details of our achievements in March.

-Cheers!

 <!--more-->

 ## Migration from LoopBack 3 to LoopBack 4

-We started to incrementally work on the migration stories created from the PoC [PR](https://github.com/strongloop/loopback-next/pull/2318).
+We started to incrementally work on the migration stories created from the [PoC PR](https://github.com/strongloop/loopback-next/pull/2318).
 This month we implemented the Express router to allow LoopBack 4 app developers to add arbitrary set of Express routes and provide OpenAPI specifications.
 You can call `mountExpressRouter` on either the app level or the rest server level to mount external routes.
 For details please check the [router's documentation](https://loopback.io/doc/en/lb4/Routes.html#mounting-an-express-router).

-## Extension pattern example
+## Extension Pattern Example

 As a framework built on top of the IoC(Inversion of Control) and DI(Dependency Injection), the [extension point](https://wiki.eclipse.org/FAQ_What_are_extensions_and_extension_points%3F) is commonly used in LoopBack 4 to declare contracts for extension contributors to plug-in components.
 The existing usages of extension point include the request body parser and the boot strapper.
 It is also needed for supporting multiple authentication strategies.
 Check out the [greeter extension point](https://github.com/strongloop/loopback-next/tree/master/examples/greeter-extension) to learn the best practice of registering an extension point along with its extensions.

-## Context improvement
+## Context Improvement

 The discussion and review of a series of context enhancement PRs keeps moving.
 This month we landed the PR that implemented the context view feature.
 A context view is created to track artifacts and is able to watch the come and go bindings.
 More details can be found in the [Context document](https://loopback.io/doc/en/lb4/Context.html#context-view).

 We have also enforced the dependency injection for bindings with the `SINGLETON` scope to make sure their dependencies can only be resolved from the owner context and its ancestors, but **NOT** from any of the child contexts.
 This is required as the value for a singleton binding is shared in the subtree rooted at the context where the binding is contained.
 Dependencies for a singleton cannot be resolved from a child context which is not visible and it may be recycled.
 See [the Dependency Injection documentations](https://loopback.io/doc/en/lb4/Dependency-injection.html#dependency-injection-for-bindings-with-different-scopes) for more details.

 Now users can specify the scope in the `@bind` decorator when annotating an artifact class with `@bind`.
 The application level bindings are improved by honoring more configurations in the `@bind` decorator.
 Now users could specify the binding scope and the namespace of tags as the inputs of `@bind`.
 Details can be found in [the binding document](https://loopback.io/doc/en/lb4/Binding.html#configure-binding-attributes-for-a-class).

 ## Relations